Welcome to today's edition of the Rush 24-7 podcast.

 Did I turn down the request?

-No, I didn't turn down a request.
+No, I didn't turn down the request.

-I know how they're they think I don't figure it out before I say yes.
+I know how they're, they think I don't figure it out before I say yes.

 I understand it.